ludykraks/Gold/src/blog/order-amazon-ghana.md

        <p>5.
 Select your shipping address and place your order.
 You can
        place it in US Dollar or Ghana Cedi.
 It's better to order in Ghana Cedis.</p>
        <p>6.
 You will then receive an email confirming your order.</p>
        <p>7.
-Money from you debit card will be deducted when you items are shipped.
+Money from you debit card will be deducted when your items are shipped.
        <p>After your order has been successfully placed, visit Amazon.com, click on on menu and select <em>Order</em> to track your order.</p>
        <p>Copy the tracking number and visit DHL Ghana's website to track your order.</p>
        <p>You can now relax and wait for DHL to call you for the delivery of your items.</p>